 I want to talk today about bone scans .
 Here’s my basic advice: for the 40 million people with osteoporosis, this test is critical to diagnose and start treatment.
 It is good to develop a bone density baseline, but there is generally no reason to do it until you’re at least 65.
 It’s recommended for women over 65 and those under 65 only if they have a fracture or arthritis or family history or other indications that demonstrate a need for a scan.
 Men over 70 should consider the test if there is an indication such as, steroids or low testosterone, for it.
+(Medicare covers a bone scan every two years for people at risk of osteoporosis with a referral from your doctor.)

 Unless the test shows evidence of osteoporosis or serious bone loss or you have other indications, you should be able to avoid scans in the future.
 You shouldn’t get your bone density tested repeatedly if there’s no evidence you need it.
 If test results show minimal bone loss, also called osteopenia, you might want to forgo repeated scans.